Safeguardring Essentials has 8 primary lesson plans - scroll down for details and samples

 Included in this KS2 resource are a PowerPoint presentation and a website evaluation form template to be used by the children when examining online sources of information.

 Anyone who has seen children merrily copying and pasting images from the Internet into their homework or searching Wikipedia for information on a topic, knows that knowledge and understanding of the concept of copyright needs to be absorbed very early on, to prevent plagiarism incidents at secondary school or university.
 As well as understanding that information online is not always correct, children also need to know that websites and the content of websites are protected by copyright, in just the same way as books are.
 Young people need to understand that taking information from the Internet can have legal implications and puts individuals at risk of breaking the law.

-This is the final lesson, which gives the class an opportunity to collate all their learning from previous lessons, all their e-safety knowledge, and create a display, presentation or factsheet summarising their knowledge for the rest of the school and potentially their parents too.
+This lesson gives key stage 2 pupils an opportunity to collate all their online safety learning from previous lessons, all their e-safety knowledge, and create a display, presentation or factsheet summarising their knowledge for the rest of the school and potentially their parents too.

 You could use the key messages from this session to create an e-safety charter, which feeds into the schools e-safety policy, which is “good or outstanding” practice according to Ofsted.

 In this assembly designed for key stage 1 and 2, children will learn to judge what kind of physical contact is acceptable and comfortable or unacceptable and uncomfortable.
 They will also learn how to respond (including who to tell and how to tell them).

 Join as a E-safety Support member for access to Internet safety specific online training modules for staff, governors, pupils and parents, school e-safety policies, lesson plans and teaching resources.

 Join our full Safeguarding Essentials service for all the fantastic e-safety resources, plus more online training, classroom resources, policies and parent guides covering the wider safeguarding topics.

 Discounts available for school groups, small schools and special needs schools - please call 0113 266 0880